AugustinMauroy/scholarsuite/ROADMAP.md

 ## Introduction

-ScholarSuite 1.0 est la première version de ScholarSuite, une application de gestion scolaire.
-Elle permet de gérer les utilisateurs, les niveaux scolaires, les classes, les élèves, les présences, les rapports disciplinaires et bien plus encore.
+ScholarSuite 1.0 is the first version of ScholarSuite, a school management application.
+It allows to manage users, school levels, classes, students, attendance, disciplinary reports and much more.

 ## Technologies